ratt-ru/breizorro/index.md

 # Image Masking and Transformation

 Breizorro uses the minimal filter to generate binary masks by replacing each pixel's value with the lowest value found in its near vicinity.
-This is incredibly effective at reducing noise and highlighting or smoothing particular regions of a picture, such as the regions surrounding bright or small sources.
+This is incredibly effective at reducing noise and highlighting or smoothing particular regions of an image, such as the regions surrounding bright or small sources.
 Users can specify a window (or kernel) of a specific size that moves over the image as well as a sigma threshold for masking.

 ```
 breizorro -t 6.5 -b 50 -r circinus-MFS-image.fits